 There are times when we need to close school early after the school day has begun.
 We only do this if it is absolutely necessary since we try to avoid sending children home if their parents are not there.
 Sometimes the weather dictates an early closing.
 Other times, the school may lose electricity or water.
 If parents work, they need to develop a plan for the care of their children if school lets out early.
 Arrangements for responsible adults to meet children at the bus stop should be in place prior to an emergency closing.
 Teachers need to be made aware of the need to place children on different buses if necessary.

 When the decision is made to close early, it takes approximately one and a half hours for the buses to be in place and ready to leave.
 Bus drivers must be located and notified to report to work.
 Some bus drivers have other jobs during the day and must make arrangements to leave them.
 Dismissal times are staggered to allow for double run buses to return for the second pick-up.
 Please keep in mind that dismissal times are estimates.
 During bad weather, buses move slowly and may take a while to arrive home.

 How to find out if there is a delay or closing…

 When there is closing, delay, or early closing once school is in session, we notify major radio and television stations.
 We are allowed to post very brief messages regarding closings or late openings.

-The school division subscribes to SchoolMessenger, a notification system that allows parents to receive notifications about school closings and schedule changes via text message, email and phone calls.
-To register, follow this link to SchoolMessenger.
+Parents will receive notifications about school closings and schedule changes via text message, email and phone calls.

-In addition, we try to post the status of the schools on the division website.
+In addition, we try to post the status of the schools on the division website and all social media platforms.
 Please do not call the schools, central office, or the bus shop.
 Staff will unable to take your calls since they are busy trying to check on road conditions.